 It’s Black History Month, and as the country celebrates historical figures and influential black voices, there’s no better time to uplift and support black designers.
 Below is a list of eight black-owned brands you need to know about.

 1. William Okpo

 Clean design, showstopping silhouettes, rich fabrics and colors, hardware accents—just a few of the things to love about William Okpo.
-Designed by two sisters Darlene and Lizzy Okpo, the womenswear brand was made for the girl with an editorial style.
-The label takes its name from the sisters’ father, William Okpo, an immigrant from Nigeria whose unique style and worth ethic serve as inspiration to the duo.
+Designed by two sisters, Darlene and Lizzy Okpo, the womenswear brand was made for the girl with an editorial style.
+The label takes its name from the sisters’ father, William Okpo, an immigrant from Nigeria whose unique style and work ethic serve as an inspiration to the duo.